 Q: My wife is from Indonesia, and I had a difficult time explaining the difference between table salt and the salt they use to melt ice on roads.
-Is there a salt expert who can answer this question?
+What's the difference?

 While both begin as sodium chloride, the coarse mix used on roads and highways contains high levels of chemicals such as sodium ferrocyanide and ferric ferrocyanide that prevent caking during storage.
 As you can imagine, areas with heavy snowfall require tons of salty stuff to keep roads safe and ice-free.
 If you’ve ever dealt with a clogged salt shaker, you can imagine what a pain it would be to chip at a mountain of salt once the first snowflake lands on your tongue.
 Your standard variety table salt also contains a tiny amount of food-grade, anti-caking additives along with iodine to prevent iodine deficiency.